Brendan-G5/DiscoBowl/README.md

 ## How to use it?

-1. Add players to the bowler section by name, play with 1 to infinty* players.
+1. Add players to the bowler section by name, play with as many players as you like.
 Then press play.

 PHOTO